Virtual Cemetery, 47th Pennsylvania Volunteers (grave locations for individual members of the regiment)

-Before that early heartache, however, Sergeant Frank M. Holt was laid to rest in the cemetery adjacent to the U.S. Soldiers’ and Airmen’s National Home in Washington, D.C. after succumbing to Variola at the Kalorama General Hospital in Washington, D.C. on 18 October 1861.
-He had only been a member of the 47th’s Company D since August.
-His family later created a cenotaph for him at his hometown cemetery in New Hampshire to ensure he was not forgotten.
+Before that early heartache, however, drummer boys John Boulton Young and Alfred Eisenbraun of the 47th Pennsylvania’s C and B Companies, respectively, and Sergeant Frank M. Holt of D Company were laid to rest in the cemetery adjacent to the U.S. Soldiers’ and Airmen’s National Home in Washington, D.C.
+Young and Holt had lost their battles with Variola (smallpox) at the Kalorama General Hospital in Washington, D.C. on 17 and 28 October 1861, respectively, while Eisenbraun had died on 26 October at the U.S. Army General Hospital which had been established at the Union Hotel in Washington, D.C.
+The remains of the 13-year-old Young were later disinterred and returned to Pennsylvania for reburial at the Sunbury Cemetery while Holt, who had only been a member of the 47th’s Company D since August, was later honored by his family, who created a cenotaph for him at his hometown cemetery in New Hampshire.

 Reuben Wetzel has also been at peace at the National Soldiers’ Home Cemetery since 1861.
 A Cook for G Company, he died 17 November from complications related to a fractured tibia, following a wagon accident which occurred while the regiment was moving from one camp site to another.
 Formerly known as the Military Asylum Cemetery, the Soldiers’ Home Cemetery was established within view of a cottage on the Home’s grounds used as a place of respite by President Abraham Lincoln and his family.
 Established in August 1861, the Soldiers’ Home Cemetery is also the final resting place of numerous Congressional Medal of Honor winners.